fbpx

 The TP Records Regulations signal the intention of HMRC to enforce higher standards of documentation and compliance more rigorously, with the risk of significant financial penalties for companies who fail to comply.
 Going forward, it is increasingly crucial for UK companies to ensure that their transfer pricing policies are well implemented, well maintained, and well documented.

-Below, we summarize the key changes to be aware of with the TP Records Regulations.
+Below, we summarize the key changes to be aware of with the UK TP Records Regulations.

 Ensuring Compliance with the TP Records Regulations